blechta/fenapack/README.rst

 =====

-To use FENaPack matching version of FEniCS (version 2018.1.0) compiled with PETSc and petsc4py is needed.
-Note that FENaPack uses same version numbering as FEniCS and follows its release schedule with a short delay.
+To use FENaPack matching version of FEniCS (version 2018.1.0) compiled with PETSc, petsc4py and mpi4py is needed.
+Note that FENaPack uses same version numbering as FEniCS and follows its release schedule with a short lag.

 To install FENaPack from source do::